Shoba denies knowing Pule's whereabouts on the night of her murder

 The heavily pregnant Pule was fatally shot in Noordgesig, Soweto and later found hanging from a tree in Florida Park, Rooderpoort in June 2020.

 Shoba told the court that when a pick-up car arrived at his place, he walked towards the gate and saw Pule in the passenger seat of a silver-grey Jeep.
-He added that the driver and his then girlfriend seemed close, but he had assumed they knew one another.
+He added that the driver and his then “girlfriend” seemed close, but he had assumed they knew one another.

 “When I walked to the car, the window rolled down as the two were in contact, but I couldn’t see the driver of the car as he was wearing a cap and a mask.
 I never assumed it could be Muzi,” he told the court.